cxjdavin/anfconv/README.md

 Warning!
 Data dump from this point onwards

 # Known issues
-- PolyBoRi segfaults when we try to construct a ring of size > 1048574.
-As such, do not run `indra` on instances with too many variables.
-Anything instance with less than 1048574 variables is okay.
-Note: 2^20 = 1048576.
+- PolyBoRi cannot handle ring of sizes over approx 1 million (1048574).
+Do not run `indra` on instances with over a million variables.